Flossenbürg concentration camp: Quarries

 Three quarries were operational by the end of 1938, and a fourth opened in April 1941.
 All four quarries were located near the main camp, and the total planned output was 12000 m3 annually.
 The stone was average quality blue-gray and yellow-gray granite, 90% of which was suitable for architectural purposes.
 Production gradually increased during 1940, but remained constant in 1941.
 Initially all work was done by manual labor; prisoners worked alongside civilian laborers and performed the most arduous and dangerous tasks.
 Accidents led to many deaths.
 Beginning in 1940 and 1941, machines were introduced to increase efficiency.
-In mid-1939, the quarries became the main use of labor in the camp and the following year they consumed half of the total labor, which was valued at 367,000 Reichsmarks.
+In mid-1939, the quarries became the main use of labor in the camp and the following year they consumed half of the total labor, which was valued at 367,000 Reichsmark.

 From November 1940, some prisoners were trained as stonemasons in a specialized workshop; their numbers reached 1,200 by December 1942.
 The prisoners were instructed by civilian experts in a ten-week course covering both practical and theoretical topics but watched carefully by kapos.
 Those who failed to advance were sent to work in the quarries, while those whose productivity improved were given cigarettes and extra food.
 The stone that they cut was used for construction of the camp, the Autobahn, and various SS military projects, but later on it was destined for the monumental German Stadium project and the Nazi party rally grounds in Nuremberg.

 Of the five prewar concentration camps where economic industries were prominent, Flossenbürg was the one that was most significant and consistent in producing income for DEST.
 For example, it produced 2898 m3 of stone in 1939, almost three-quarters of the total production that year.
 The largest buyer of Flossenbürg granite was Albert Speer's office for the reconstruction of Berlin.
 Within this project the largest and most significant orders were for Wilhelm Kreis' Soldiers' Hall (Soldatenhalle) project, beginning in 1940.
 Increasing amounts of stone were used for road building; 15% in 1939 but 60% the next year.

 The first quarry shut down in May 1943 and its workers were reassigned to arms production, but half of the prisoner labor was still going to the quarries.
 Although civilian production was being scaled back in order to reorient the economy to total war, DEST managed to secure permission to keep many of its quarries open into 1944.
 At Flossenbürg, the company maintained strong control over the economic enterprises of the camp, despite the fact that this aspect was supposed to be under the control of the SS Main Economic and Administrative Office (SS-WHVA).
 In early 1944, 1,000 prisoners were still employed in the quarries.